Matteo-Salv/Thesis/README.md

    * appName = the name of the application
    * alertButtonsToAccept = the name of the buttons inside an alert you want to automatically accept, separated by a ','
    * buttonsToIgnore = the name of the buttons you want to ignore, separated by a ','
+   * systemCallsFile = the file containing the system calls to track
+   * wdaDir = path to appium-webdriveragent (mandatory only if necessary to manually install WDA)
+   * timeout = default 600s

    please note that *version, udid and appName* are mandatory.
 If you don't want to set the other options, you can leave them blank.